-When you try to search the cash withdrawing machines, you will find ATMs are everywhere in Europe like airports, scattered across cities, train stations, etc).
-The good thing about all the ATM is, It has English language support which is pretty much known by everyone.
+When you try to search the cash withdrawal machines, you will find ATMs everywhere in Europe like airports, scattered across cities, train stations, etc).
+The good thing about all the ATMs is, It has English language support which is pretty much known by everyone.

 It’s very useful when because when you go into another region they have their own language but you might not understand so you don’t have to worry about knowing their languages to use the ATMs.

 It’s possible to avoid ATM fees, but you need to know a little extra to do that.
 That’s why this guide is for.

 Here we’ll tell you how to use your ATM in Europe and also make sure that you’re only charged for the amount you withdraw.

 1. Finding the right ATM machine in Europe